campuscode/rails-guides-pt-BR/pt-BR/contributing_to_ruby_on_rails.md

 TIP: You may want to [put your Git branch name in your shell prompt](http://qugstart.com/blog/git-and-svn/add-colored-git-branch-name-to-your-shell-prompt/) to make it easier to remember which version of the code you're working with.

+NOTE: Before working on older versions, please check the [maintenance policy](maintenance_policy.html).

 #### Backporting

 Changes that are merged into master are intended for the next major release of Rails.
 Sometimes, it might be beneficial for your changes to propagate back to the maintenance releases for older stable branches.
 Generally, security fixes and bug fixes are good candidates for a backport, while new features and patches that introduce a change in behavior will not be accepted.
 When in doubt, it is best to consult a Rails team member before backporting your changes to avoid wasted effort.

-For simple fixes, the easiest way to backport your changes is to [extract a diff from your changes in master and apply them to the target branch](http://ariejan.net/2009/10/26/how-to-create-and-apply-a-patch-with-git).
+For simple fixes, the easiest way to backport your changes is to [extract a diff from your changes in master and apply them to the target branch](https://www.devroom.io/2009/10/26/how-to-create-and-apply-a-patch-with-git/).

 First, make sure your changes are the only difference between your current branch and master: